Creativity Found: Finding Creativity Later in Life

 Oh, amazing.
 Oh, I love that.
 We should all have some gemstones to look at when we're doing things.

-Yeah, I have to remind myself that I am a designer creator, I'm not a I'm not a collector.
-Collector,
+Yeah.
+I have to remind myself that I am a designer creator.
+I'm not.
+I'm not a collector.

 Claire Waite Brown:

-Yes.
-So the reason I went back was, I think I'd always assumed I would do a degree.
-I remember once that a level on my chemistry class, my teachers, you'll be a candidate to do a PhD.
-And I always sort of saw myself as someone like that who's going to be researching discovering new things.
-When I was little than I wanted to be an inventor.
-And in a way, I still do.
+Yeah.
+So the reason I went back was I think I'd always assumed I would do a degree.
+I remember once at A level in my chemistry class, my teacher said, ah, you'll be a candidate to do a PhD.
+And I always sort of saw myself as someone like that who's going to be researching, discovering new things.
+When I was little then I wanted to be an inventor and in a way I still do.
 And so I just couldn't ever picture myself not doing a degree.
-So I took the maximum out I could, which was three years, but equally, I very much knew that after my degree, I want to be doing my jewellery business.
+So I took the maximum amount I could, which was three years.
+But equally, I very much knew that after my degree I want to be doing my jewellery business.
 So I was constantly looking at my degree through that lens of what can I apply to my business and the creative industry?
-What am I learning that could be applied in a different way, it sort of gives you a little bit of freedom and a little bit more inspiration, I guess, to do what you're doing.
-And I didn't have an easy time with accent undiagnosed, post traumatic stress disorder.
+What am I learning that could be applied in a different way?
+It sort of gives you a little bit of freedom and a little bit more inspiration, I guess, to do what you're doing.
+And I didn't have an easy time with it because I'd undiagnosed post traumatic stress disorder.
 And I mean, it's quite hard to concentrate on learning when you've got that.
-But then, of course, I was like, Oh, can't do the lab work.
-So I message the supervisor, who was sort of in the engineering commercially, department at work University called Work manufacturing group.
-So I emailed him saying, so we need to chat about a risk assessment for the lab, this could potentially be a bit tricky, if you've got any other projects I could work on.
-And I think you just have this sense of, I've got nothing to lose, I'm just gonna ask that kind of thing.
+But then of course I was like, oh, can't do the lab work.
+So I Messaged the supervisor, who was sort of in the engineering commercially department at Warwick University, called Warwick Manufacturing Group.
+So I emailed him saying, so we need to chat about a risk assessment for the lab.
+This could potentially be a bit tricky if you got any other projects I could work on?
+And I think I just had this sense of, I've got nothing to lose, I'm just gonna ask that kind of thing.
 He then gave me a project that was sort of lined up.
-So then I emailed him saying, Can I do my master's project in your department to before I'd even done the internship, have you got any projects that I could do?
-Unbeknownst to me, he was at a conference with the person who organised all of the master's projects in chemistry.
+So then I emailed him saying, could I do my master's project in your department, too?
+Before I'd even done the internship.
+Have you got any projects that I could do?
+Unbeknownst to me, he was at a conference with the person who organized all of the master's projects in chemistry.
 And it was this guy who was holding his phone and saw the email notification.
-So he looked at it saying Ruth Chipperfield, she's chemistry, right, like I know, is a big part, people knew me because it was a first part and needed special treatment for absolutely everything.
+So he looked at it saying, ruth Chipperfield, she's chemistry.
+Right.
+Like, I know her.
+It's a big department.
+People knew me because I was a fuss pot and needed special treatment for absolutely everything.
 And so he was there and knew me.
-So they went, had a chat about it, unbeknownst to me.
-And I was able to sort of pick a project, and I worked on the silver nanoparticles and the environmental impact, which is great, because you can apply that to making anything.
+So they had a chat about it, unbeknownst to me, and I was able to sort of pick a project, and I worked on the silver nanoparticles and the environmental impacts, which is great because you can apply that to making anything.
 So that was fab.

 Claire Waite Brown: